HIV Cure

-The IMPAACT HIV Cure Scientific Committee aims to evaluate the potential for HIV cure through therapeutic interventions directed at prevention and clearance of HIV reservoirs in infants, children and adolescents living with HIV.
-Due to the known timing of acute infection in newborns and potentially stronger immune systems in youth, interventions to achieve a cure or functional cure are promising in these populations.
+The IMPAACT Cure & Immunotherapy Scientific Committee aims to evaluate the potential for ART-free HIV remission through therapeutic interventions aimed at prevention, clearance, and post-treatment control of HIV reservoirs in infants, children, and adolescents with HIV and leverage expertise for evaluation of vaccines for HIV and related/co-occurring conditions in these populations.

 Priorities include evaluation of: